Brautigan > Recordings

 Project History: Zapple Records

 Zapple (October 1968-June 1969) was the experimental division of Apple Records, designed to record, produce, and distribute "poetry, literature, electronic music, avant-garde performances, lectures, anything off-beat, Beat, experimental or strange," at budget prices.
 Paul McCartney and John Lennon asked Barry Miles (known as Miles) to become the label manager in 1968 (Miles, Barry.
 Paul McCartney: Many Years From Now.
-New York: Henry Holt and Company, 1997. xiii, 472.).
+Henry Holt and Company, 1997, pp. xiii, 472.).

-An undated two-page press release from Apple Corps.
+A two-page press release from Apple Corps.
 Ltd. introduced Zapple.
-Page 1 of the press release said Zapple would "bring sounds of all kinds . . . electronic sounds, spoken word, recorded interviews [and] classical music. . . .
+Page 1 said Zapple would "bring sounds of all kinds . . . electronic sounds, spoken word, recorded interviews [and] classical music. . . .
 Future artists will include Ken Kesey, Richard Brautigan, Lenny Bruce, Lord Buckley, Charles Olson, Charles Bukowski, Lawrence Ferlinghetti, Michael McClure, Ken Weaver, and Allen Ginsberg, to name but a few."

 According to a 3 February 1969 press release noting the official launch of Zapple, the first record album, Unfinished Music No. 2—Life with The Lions (Zapple ST-3357) featured music by John Lennon and Yoko Ono.
 The second album, Electronic Sound (Zapple ST-3358) featured electronic music composed and performed by George Harrison on a Moog synsthesizer.
 The third Zapple release was to be "a spoken-word album recorded by poet-writer Richard Brautigan."